Shield of Sparrows by. Devney Perry | Book Review

 What are you currently reading?

 The Rivaled Crown by.
-Holly Renee – 15% – no progress but will be working on it this weekend!
+Holly Renee – 20% – no progress – I might put this aside and come back to it another time.

 What have you just finished reading?